 If you’re interested in becoming a public adjuster in Florida, it’s important to know the process and continuing education requirements differ from those for an independent claims adjuster.
-Read on to see how to get your public adjuster license, changes from the previous process, and important information about public adjuster CE.
+Read on to see how to get your public adjuster license and important information about public adjuster CE.

 If you aren’t sure which Florida adjuster license you need, check out our Decoding Florida’s Adjuster License Types article for more information.

-In the new process, all adjuster hopefuls – staff, independent, and public – start by getting the 6-20 Resident Adjuster License.
-This gives you a lot more career flexibility as you won’t have to take another exam or get a different license should you change your mind on the type of adjuster you want to be, or be offered a position in another sector.
-Another big advantage is the state cut the apprenticeship period by 6 months!
-That means you can get your 3-20 license in roughly in half the time it used to take.
+All adjuster hopefuls – staff, independent, and public – start by getting the 6-20 Resident Adjuster License.
+This is great for career flexibility as you won’t have to take another exam or get a different license should you change your mind on the type of adjuster you want to be, or be offered a position in another sector.

 Onto the steps!